junxit/us-congress-bills-114/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Trade Adjustment Assistance Act (TAA), and for other purposes of 2015”.
+This Act may be cited as the “Trade Adjustment Assistance Reauthorization Act of 2015” .

 ## § 2.
 Application of provisions relating to trade adjustment assistance